Policy Store

 • Run a test workflow to ensure the policy is applied correctly.

-For Self-Hosted Runners
+For GitHub-Hosted Custom VMs and Self-Hosted Runners

 Policies are applied based on scope, following a defined precedence.
 If a workflow-level policy exists, it takes priority.
 If not, the system checks for a repository-level policy.
 If that's also absent, an organization-level policy will be applied.
 Finally, if none of the above are defined, the cluster-level policy will be enforced